-Supposed case 75: Market definition for the entire electricity generation business and the business of renewable energy-based electricity generation in an overlapping manner
+Supposed case 68: Market definition for the entire electricity generation business and the business of renewable energy-based electricity generation in an overlapping manner

 In order to enhance its business of renewable energy-based electricity generation, Company X engaged in the business of electricity generation decided to acquire shares of Company Y with a proven track record in the same business field.
 Although there is no difference made in the quality, etc. of generated electricity depending on the method of electricity generation, there have been certain end users who specifically demand electricity generated by using renewable energy.
 Also, among electricity retailers which are direct users for the business of electricity generation, there have emerged those retailing enterprises which target such end users in their sale of electricity generated by using renewable energy.
 Such enterprises specifically select electricity based on renewable energy in their procurement.
 It is considered that, for those electricity retailers whose electricity supply targets such end users, electricity generated by using fossil fuels, centrally that by thermal power generation, cannot be a substitute for electricity generated by using renewable energy.
-In light of such changes in how users perceive renewable energy, among other matters, the demand substitutability between the business of electricity generation and the business of renewable energy-based electricity generation is becoming rather limited for users.
-By particularly separating out the business of renewable energy-based electricity generation businesses, the service ranges of "the entire electricity generation business" and "the business of renewable energy-based electricity generation" have been defined in an overlapping manner.
+In light of such changes in how users perceive renewable energy, among other matters, the demand substitutability between the business of electricity generation and the business of renewable energy-based electricity generation businesses, the service ranges of "the entire electricity generation business" and "the business of renewable energy-based electricity generation" have been defined in an overlapping manner.

-Part IV Business Combinations (3):

-Substantial restraint of competition by Horizontal Business Combination (i)
+Part IV Business Combinations (3): Substantial restraint of competition by Horizontal Business Combination (i)

-Supposed case 76: Horizontal business combination in a market where there are influential competitors
+Supposed case 69: Horizontal business combination in a market where there are influential competitors